Last updated on February 6, 2023 by Wandering our World

 Below we look at some of our favorite places in both islands, before comparing the vibe and cuisine in both.
 Spoiler alert – they’re very different!

-Barbados is perfect for sun, sea, and sand, and as a mainly flat island with little forest inland, it’s best suited for sun-seekers looking for an easy to get around island with fantastic beaches.
-This well developed island has a thriving tourist sector – and a bigger one than Grenada – so expect great service in hotels, and lots of excursion options centered around tourists.
+This well developed island has a thriving tourist sector – and a bigger one than Grenada – so expect great service in hotels, well-developed beaches, and lots of excursion options centered around tourists.

-You can find turquoise water and perfect beaches up and down Barbados.
+However the reality is you can find turquoise water and perfect beaches up and down Barbados.
 One of our favorites is Bottom Bay.
-It’s not a great swimming spot, but it’s secluded, romantic, and with swaying palm trees it has a real desert island feel to it.
+It’s not a great swimming spot, but it’s secluded, romantic, and with swaying palm trees it has a real deserted island feel to it.

 What makes this island different from Barbados though, is that Grenada doesn’t feel like life revolves around tourism.
-In fact this island is named ‘The Spice Isle’ because it’s one of the world’s biggest producers of cinnamon, nutmeg, turmeric, ginger, bay leaves and many others.
+In fact this island is named ‘The Spice Isle’ because it’s one of the world’s biggest producers of cinnamon (which is a real ‘superfood’), nutmeg, turmeric, ginger, bay leaves and many others.

 While both destinations have an easy-going friendly vibe, Grenada feels a lot more Caribbean and local.
 Barbados has more of an international feel, partly due to being more tourist-orientated.